home-assistant/home-assistant.io/source/_docs/blueprint/schema.markdown

 ### Blueprint input sections

 One or more input sections can be added under the main `input` key.
 Each section visually groups the inputs in that section, allows an optional description, and optionally allows for collapsing those inputs.
+Note that the section only impacts how inputs are displayed to the user when they fill in the blueprint.
+Inputs must have unique names and be referenced directly by their name; not by section and name.

 A section is differentiated from an input by the presence of an additional `input` key within that section.